 Lock down your profile

 Keeping your profile and personal information private is important.
-You should not be using social media if you aren’t sure how the privacy settings work.
-Read about privacy settings and update them to prevent unwanted people engaging with you.
+Make sure you know how the privacy settings work and if not, read up on it and update your privacy setting to stop unwanted people engaging with you.

 Use the block feature